 Mecklenburg County permit process

-Solar installations in Mecklenburg County require a building permit and an electrical permit, both pulled by your installer before work begins.
+Solar installations in Mecklenburg County require a building permit and an electrical permit from the county’s Code Enforcement office, both pulled by your installer before work begins.
 After installation, an inspection is required before the system can be energized.
 Duke Energy Carolinas then completes the interconnection from their end.

 The full timeline from signed contract to a live, grid-connected system runs eight to fourteen weeks in Mecklenburg County.
 The physical installation is usually one to three days.
 The rest is permitting and utility coordination.